 - A wide-angle lens can be suitable for pet photography, but it might cause distortions.

 - Use a macro lens to capture sharp details.

 - Use a telephoto lens to shoot from a distance, and it will be less distracting for the pets.
 You can stay out of the pet’s zone, which is the best way to deal with unruly or shy dogs.
 Telephoto lenses do not cause distortion, and they create a realistic perspective without a shallow depth of field.

-- The prime lens provides quality and wide aperture, suitable for low light shooting and focusing a small area.
+- The prime lens provides quality and a wide aperture, suitable for low-light shooting and focusing on a small area.
 As the focal length is fixed in a prime lens, you cannot zoom, and you need to move for the desired framing.
 Prime lenses are small, which makes them easy to move around with.
 You can use prime lenses while hiking with your pet.